kottmanj/mvb/README.md

 The methods to rotate the integrals and extract the HCB Hamiltonian are defined in the file `measurements_utils.py`.
 The additional utils files are made to create the quantum circuit (for scenario 2).

-Free geometries have been generated with [quanti-gin](https://github.com/nylser/quanti-gin) and circuits depictions are made with [qpic](https://github.com/qpic/qpic).
+Randomized geometries have been generated with [quanti-gin](https://github.com/nylser/quanti-gin) and circuits depictions are made with [qpic](https://github.com/qpic/qpic).

 # installation
 `pip install -e .`